healthgongdoll/Big-Data/README.md

 Another approach is to replace buckets by a bit-vector:
 - 1 means the bucket count exceeded the support s (call it a frequent bucket); 0 means it did not

+## Multistage Algorithm

+Limit the number of candidate to be counted
+- For Big amount of data, the Main memory is the bottleneck
+- Still need to generate all itemsets but we only want to count/ keep track of that are frequent

+After Pass 1 of PCY, rehash only those pairs that qualify for pass 2

+Require three passes

+## Multistage vs Multihash

+Multistage
+- 3 Passes
+- Bit-Vector eventually consume all main memory

+Multihash
+- Use Several Hashtables on first stage
+- Having number of buckets doubles average count
+- 2 Passes

+## Frequent Itemset in <= 2 passes

+- Random Sampling
+  - Take Random sample (Portion of Basket)
+  - Smaller Threshold
+  - Itemset become a candidate if it is found to be frequent
+- SON
+  - distributed data mining
+  - Compute freuqent item for each node
+- Toivonen